qolaba/people-tracking-camera-poc/README.md

 # Real-Time Crowd Tracker

-This project is designed for real-time crowd tracking using multiple video streams, leveraging the YOLO (You Only Look Once) deep learning model for object detection.
+This project is designed for real-time crowd tracking using multiple video streams, leveraging deep learning model for object detection.
 It effectively manages concurrent video streams to monitor and analyze crowds in different environments.

 ## Features
 - Real-time tracking of crowds from multiple video sources, including downloaded YouTube videos and live webcam feeds.